 “And before you get all cocksure, question her very well.
 Dominic has a way with every woman that gets into his bed.”

 “Unlike you.”
-Mother smile and it teased a little but a cold look crept into her eyes.
+Mother smiled as a cold look crept into her eyes.
 “Your envy of that man would bring your ruin.”

 “What are you talking about?”